Version: eXtendFiles 1.8.7 and above

 Problem

-When attempting to upload a file using eXtendFiles, an error message similar to the example below is displayed:
+When attempting to upload a file using eXtendFiles, an error message similar to the example below may be displayed:

 Failed to upload file: filename.txt.
 Failed to fetch file URL although your file is uploaded.
 Error Message: {